RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))
-### Day 1 (15/10/2021)
-- Commit "Logging Support"
-    - Added logging support for the engine
-    - Logging support was added with the help of a third-party library called "spdlog"
-    - spdlog's library can be found [here](https://github.com/gabime/spdlog)

 ### Day 2 (16/10/2021)
 - Commit "Added Premake"